orbisgis/h2gis/docs/dev/ST_AsBinary.md

 ### Description

-Converts a `GEOMETRY` into binary value = Well Known Binary.
+Converts a `GEOMETRY` into its Well Known Binary value.

 {% include sfs-1-2-1.html %}